Hafza-Noor/Titanic_survival_predictions/README.md

 Logistic Regression	81.01%
 Baseline	61.45%

-The Decision Tree achieved the highest validation accuracy among the models tested.
+Based on this validation split, the Decision Tree performed best among the models tested.

 Final Model

-The final model was a Decision Tree with:
+The final model was a Decision Tree using:

 max_depth = 5
 random_state = 42

-After model evaluation, the final Decision Tree was retrained using the complete training dataset of 891 passengers.
+After evaluating the models, I retrained the Decision Tree using the complete training dataset of 891 passengers.

-It was then used to generate predictions for the 418 passengers in the Kaggle test dataset.
+The trained model was then used to predict the survival outcomes for the 418 passengers in the Kaggle test dataset.

 Kaggle Result

-Final Kaggle Score: 77.27%
+Kaggle Score: 77.27%

-The difference between the validation accuracy and Kaggle score demonstrates that performance on a single validation split does not necessarily represent performance on completely unseen data.
+The Kaggle score was lower than the validation accuracy.
+This was a useful reminder that performance on one validation split does not always translate directly to completely unseen data.

-This was an important part of the project and highlighted the importance of model generalization and robust evaluation.
+It also showed why model evaluation and generalization are important when working with machine learning models.

-Key Learnings
+What I Learned

-Through this project, I practiced:
+This project gave me hands-on practice with:

 Exploratory Data Analysis

 Data preprocessing

-Missing-value handling
+Handling missing values

-Categorical feature encoding
+Encoding categorical variables

 Feature selection

-Train-validation splitting
+Train/validation splitting

-Classification modeling
+Classification models

-Model comparison
+Comparing different models

-Confusion matrix and classification report analysis
+Confusion matrices and classification reports

-Feature importance analysis
+Feature importance

-Kaggle submission workflow
+Creating Kaggle submissions

 Future Improvements

-The project can be further improved through feature engineering and more robust model evaluation.
+There are several things I would like to try to improve the model:

-Planned improvements include:
+Create a FamilySize feature

-Creating FamilySize
+Create an IsAlone feature

-Creating IsAlone
+Extract passenger titles from Name

-Extracting passenger titles from Name
+Improve the way missing ages are handled

-Improving age handling
+Explore the Cabin feature instead of removing it

-Exploring Cabin information
+Look for useful information in Ticket

-Investigating Ticket features
+Try additional machine learning models

-Testing additional models
+Use cross-validation instead of relying on a single validation split

-Using cross-validation for more reliable model evaluation
+Experiment with feature engineering and hyperparameter tuning

 Project Structure
 titanic-survival-prediction/